ipspace/netlab/docs/module/bgp.md

 (bgp-ebgp-sessions)=
 **EBGP sessions**
 * Whenever multiple nodes connected to the same link use different AS numbers, you'll get a full mesh of EBGP sessions between them.
-* Global (**bgp.as**) and local (**bgp.local_as**) autonomous systems are considered when deciding to create a session between two adjacent nodes, allowing you to create EBGP sessions between nodes belonging to the same AS, or IBGP sessions between nodes belonging to different AS.
+* Global (**bgp.as**) and local (**bgp.local_as**) autonomous systems are considered when deciding to create a session between two adjacent nodes, allowing you to create EBGP sessions between nodes belonging to the same AS or IBGP sessions between nodes belonging to different AS.
 * Parallel EBGP sessions are established for all IP address families configured on the link[^BSESS].
 See also [IPv6 support](#ipv6-support).

 See the [Simple BGP](bgp_example/simple.md) and [EBGP Data Center Fabric](bgp_example/ebgp.md) examples for more details.